smart-classic/smart_docs/framework/reference-implementation/client-js.md

 ---
-layout: default
+layout: framework
-title: SMART JS Client
+title: SMART - JavaScripe Client
 ---

 # What is `smart-api-client.js`?